KelsyT/KelsyT.github.io/Why don't more people use voice recordings on Substack.md

 ---
 created: 2024-11-18T17:42
-date: 2024-11-18T18:39
+date: 2024-11-18T18:44
-edited_seconds: 140
+edited_seconds: 270
 ---
 Hi fellow stackers,

-I'm Kelsy, and I'm new to the stack, well, this one anyway.
-I love this place is full of writers
+I'm Kelsy, and I'm new to this particular stack.
+I found my way here after listening to _Jacked: The Outlaw Story of Grand Theft Auto_ by Daivd Kushner on Audible.
+I didn't stay long though, never downloaI love this place is full of writers

 I've got a question for you: why don’t you use the voiceover feature on your posts?
 Are the AI voiceovers automatic?
 I think the AI voice over is pretty bad.
 I understand that helps those who can’t read.
 But don’t most devices have a text to speech option built in now?